rismay/bk-curriculum/learning-objectives.md

 ### JAVASCRIPT FROM THE CONSOLE: STYLE AND BASICS

+* SWBAT employ capitalization appropriately when naming variables, functions, and objects, according to JS best practices.

+* SWBAT properly ident and format their code according to JS best practices.

-#### Values, Variables, and Control flow
+#### Values and Variables
 * SWBAT identify and use the `var` keyword to assign to variables the six basic types of values in JS: numbers, strings, Booleans, objects, functions, and undefined values.

 * SWBAT articulate the relationship between variables, their values, and the values as data in memory.

-* SWBAT perform basic arithmetic in simple JS programs and the JS console, using +, -, *, /, and %.
+* SWBAT perform basic arithmetic in simple JS programs and the JS console, using `+`, `-`, `*`, `/`, and `%`.

-* SWBAT differentiate between the use of ' and " for string values and be able to appropriately escape special characters using \ when required.
+* SWBAT differentiate between the use of `'` and `"` for string values and be able to appropriately escape special characters using `\` when required.

-* SWBAT identify and articulate the difference between unary and binary operators (e.g. typeof "x", vs 10 > 2).
+* SWBAT identify and articulate the difference between unary and binary operators (e.g. `typeof "x"`, vs `10 > 2`).

 * SWBAT use comparison operators to produce boolean values, and understand the assumptions Javascript makes for non-quantitative values (e.g. capital chars > lowercase chars).